opeolluwa/harpocrates/README.md

 balance and sanity to our World.

-To this effect, I was assigned the mammoth task of building a secure communication  channel accessible only to fellow Harpocates via the Command Line Interface
+To this effect, I was assigned the mammoth task of building a secure communication  channel accessible only by fellow Harpocates via the Command Line Interface

+I must hurry 🤧